 The policy has been developed with relevant governor involvement, so that the governors can fulfil their statutory duties.
+This policy is ratified by the LJS Committee.

-The Head is responsible for ensuring that PSHE is taught consistently across the school, and for managing requests to withdraw pupils from non-statutory/non-Science components of RSE.
+The Head is responsible for approval of this policy and for managing requests to withdraw pupils from non-statutory/non-Science components of RSE.